Benetton Group: History

+€100 million and accused Renon and other executives of mismanagement.

+Following Renon's departure, in 2024 Claudio Sforza was appointed CEO of Benetton Group while Christian Coco became president.

+In 2025 it was announced that more than 418 stores will close.
+180 of 418 were already closed since 2024.

 Marketing

-Benetton is known for its sports sponsorships, and for its "United Colors" advertising campaign.
-In 1982, Benetton hired Oliviero Toscani as creative director, which led to a change in advertising focus towards raising awareness for various issues worldwide.
-In 1984, Toscani photographed the first multiracial ad for the brand.
+Benetton is known for its innovative and often controversial advertising campaigns.
+In 1982, Benetton hired Oliviero Toscani as creative director, marking a shift from conventional fashion promotion to raising awareness of global social issues.
+In 1984, Toscani photographed the first multiracial ad for the brand, and by 1989, he had refocused Benetton's advertising strategy under the "United Colors of Benetton" slogan.

-In 1989, Toscani refocused Benetton's advertising strategy under the "United Colors of Benetton" campaign.
-The campaign's graphic, billboard-sized ads depicted a variety of shocking subjects, including the deathbed scene of a man (AIDS activist David Kirby) dying from AIDS.
-Another ad featured a bloodied, unwashed newborn baby with umbilical cord still attached.
-The newborn ad prompted roughly 650 complaints to the British Advertising Standards Authority, which noted in its 1991 annual report that the Benetton baby ad "attracted more complaints than we have ever previously known."
-A third ad included a black stallion copulating with a white mare, while a fourth advert showed a light-skinned girl with blond hair hugging a dark-skinned boy whose hair was shaped into devil horns.
+The company's large-scale billboard ads depicted a variety of subjects intended to provoke debate.
+One featured the deathbed photograph of a man (AIDS activist David Kirby) dying from AIDS, used in a 1992 Benetton campaign during the height of the AIDS crisis in the US.
+Another showed a bloodied, unwashed newborn baby with umbilical cord still attached.
+This ad prompted roughly 650 complaints to the British Advertising Standards Authority, which noted in its 1991 annual report that it had "attracted more complaints than we have ever previously known."
+Other images addressed the issues of race, including a black stallion mating with a white mare, a light-skinned girl with blond hair hugging a dark-skinned boy whose hair was styled into devil horns, and a black woman breastfeeding a white child.

-In 2000, Benetton was included in the reference publication Guinness World Records for the "Most Controversial Campaign."
+In 2000, Benetton was included in the reference publication Guinness World Records for the "Most Controversial Campaign".

-In November 2011, Benetton created the UNHATE Foundation, launching a worldwide communication campaign described as an invitation to leaders and citizens of the world to combat the "culture of hatred."
+In November 2011, Benetton created the UNHATE Foundation, launching a worldwide communication campaign described as an invitation to leaders and citizens of the world to combat the "culture of hatred".
 Benetton claimed the campaign was created to serve as its corporate social responsibility strategy.
 The UNHATE poster series uses altered images of political and religious leaders, such as then-President of the United States Barack Obama and Hugo Chávez, then President of Venezuela, kissing each other.
 Following Vatican protests, Benetton removed an ad purportedly showing Pope Benedict XVI kissing Ahmed Mohamed el Tayeb, the imam of Egypt's Al Azhar mosque.

 Benetton won the Press Grand Prix at the 2012 Cannes Ad festival for its Unhate campaign.

 In November 2017, Benetton launched a campaign in collaboration with Devbhumi, a company owned by rural women from India's remote Uttarakhand region.
 The initiative claimed to have empowered more than 6,000 rural women artisans in India.

 In 2019, Benetton Group announced it would be hosting one of the four days of talks and presentations which makes up the 88th annual International Wool Textile Organisation (IWTO) congress.